jrw421/reaction-development-platform/README.md

 ## Overview

-Reaction Platform is a customizable, real-time, reactive commerce solution.
-This repository is the quickest way to get started with the [Reaction API][10] and its supporting services in a local development environment.
+Mailchimp Open Commerce Platform is a customizable, real-time, reactive commerce solution.
+This repository is the quickest way to get started with the [Mailchimp Open Commerce API][10] and its supporting services in a local development environment.

 ## Features